raystack/compass/docs/docs/roadmap.md

 The key additions over today's architecture:

+- **Entity resolver** that matches incoming observations from Meteor against the existing graph, deduplicates, and merges identities.
 - **Vector index** alongside Elasticsearch for semantic search.
 - **Query engine** that can do graph traversal, text search, and semantic search in a single query.
 - **MCP server** as a first-class API surface alongside gRPC and REST.